tomhughes87/Pirate-Ship-Name-Gen/Notes-PirateShipName.md

 how to:

-the + mid word + main word
+combo1: main word

-mid word + main word
+combo 2: the + mid word + main word

-the + main word
+combo 3: mid word + main word

-country tag before any of them..
+combo 4: the + main word